pbella/Cuis-Ports/README.md

 Cuis-Ports
 ==========

-These are various Smalltalk packages that have been ported to Cuis.
+This repository contains various Smalltalk packages that have been ported to Cuis.
 Where possible, the original source that the package is based on has been noted in this document as well as in the package description field.

 ### Text Processing

+#### XML

 XML-Parser - Based on http://squeaksource.cdn.st/XMLSupport/XML-Parser-NorbertHartl.141.mcz